verus-lang/verusfmt/README.md

 1. Does `verusfmt` match [`rustfmt`] on code outside the `verus!{}` macro?

-    Code outside the macro is left unchanged.
-This works out great since `rustfmt` will not touch code inside the macro.
-Thus, if a project contains both Verus code and Rust code (treated as "external" by Verus), then we recommend running _both_ `verusfmt` and `rustfmt`.
+    Yes, by default, `verusfmt` handles code inside the `verus!{}` macro, and also runs `rustfmt` to handle code outside the macro.
 Neither should clash with the other or override each other's formatting changes.
 Thus, this makes it easier to incrementally verify small amounts of code inside a larger unverified Rust crate.
+You can disable the invocation of `rustfmt` using `--verus-only`.

 1. Why not build this as a feature of [Verus]?